Britain's Labour party says would break up Royal Bank of Scotland

-RBS is still more than 70 percent owned by the British government, nine years after a more than 45 billion pound bailout at the height of the financial crisis.
+RBS is still more than 70 percent owned by the British government, nine years after a more than 45 billion pound ($58.01 billion) bailout at the height of the financial crisis.

 Almost a decade after RBS was first nationalised, some investors, politicians and academics have concluded that the bank is too damaged to bounce back in its current form.
 Since its first bailout, RBS has lost more than 52 billion pounds and has not posted an annual profit since 2007.